w3c/wcag3/guidelines/groups/text-and-wording/clear-language.md

 This list doesn't include every language, but it helps keep the work manageable while making the guidance more useful for a wide audience.

-We will work with W3C’s Global Inclusion community group, the Internationalization (i18n) task force, and others to review and refine the testing and techniques for these requirements.
+We will work with W3C's Global Inclusion community group, the Internationalization (i18n) task force, and others to review and refine the testing and techniques for these :term[requirements].
 We also plan to create guidance for translating the guidelines into more languages in the future.
 :::